lakshitaverma/react_native_todoApp/README.md

-This app was b compatible for only android phone To get started :
+This app was  built on an IOS  phone, to get started follow the instruction below :

   * Dowload and install any android emulator,You can try geny motion it is easy to set up